Mining Taxation in Canada

 Main tax instruments

-Read an overview of key tax instruments that apply in Canada, including corporate income tax, withholding tax, capital taxes, mining taxes or Crown royalties, GST/HST and property taxes.
+Read an overview of key tax instruments that apply in Canada, including corporate income tax, withholding tax, mining taxes or Crown royalties, GST/HST and property taxes.

 Mining-specific tax provisions